Burak-ai/Flower-Recognizer/README.md

 This is a separate set of data the model has never seen during training.
 After each epoch, the model is tested on validation data to see:
 Is it improving?.
 Is it overfitting?

+Test generator feeds completely new, unseen images after the model is trained.
+Used to evaluate final model performance.

+Class labels map each numeric output of the model to a human-readable category, like a flower name.